 Acupuncture is one of several medical interventions used in Traditional Chinese Medicine.
 It is performed by painlessly applying hair-fine needles to specific points on the body.
 Modern research has shown that acupuncture can be used to treat side effects, symptoms, and a wide-range of conditions.
+We utilize the highest quality single-use disposable SEIRIN needles for patient comfort and safety.

 Magnet therapy is a needle-free intervention which uses magnets of varying strengths to stimulate acupuncture points.
 This non-invasive procedure may be used to supplement or replace traditional needling interventions.